sb2345/okckd.github.io/source/_posts/cc150v4/2014-09-07-search-array-containing-empty-string.md

 > since "c" is large than "b", 'right' is set to the 4th index.
 It's a endless loop!

 There're various ways to solve this.
-The book suggests
+The book suggests __locate 'right' pointer at non-empty string__ by moving left, and then __locate 'mid' pointer at non-empty__ by moving right.
+This avoids endless loop.

 My approach is to use 2 instances of 'mid':

 1. calculatedMid
 1. comparisonMid

+Both ways are fine.

 ### Code